discordplace/discord.place/README.md

 | `customHostnames` | Array<String> | Custom hostnames for the profiles.
 You may need to change this to your own custom hostnames. |

 > [!NOTE]
+> - The `availableLocales` value is used for the available locales for the website.
+You can change these values to your own available locales.
+Locale files should be in the `client/locales` directory with the format `en.json`, `tr.json`, etc. You can add new locale files to this directory and add the locale key to the `availableLocales` value.
 > - The `supportInviteUrl` and `docsUrl` values are used in the website for the support server and documentation links.
 You can change these values to your own support server and documentation links.
 > - The `api.url` value is used for making API requests from the client to the server.
 You should change this value to your own API URL.
 > - The `analytics.url`, `analytics.script`, `analytics.websiteId`, and `analytics.domains` values are used for setting up analytics on the website.
 We use [Umami Analytics](https://umami.is) for analytics.
 Any other analytics service is not supported.